-10. (1) Every non-banking financial company shall separately disclose in its balance sheet the provisions made as per paragraph 9 above without netting them from the income or against the value of assets.

-(2) The provisions shall be distinctly indicated under separate heads of account as under:

-- (i) provisions for bad and doubtful debts; and - (ii) provisions for depreciation in investments.

-(3) Such provisions shall not be appropriated from the general provisions and loss reserves held, if any, by the non-banking financial company.

-(4) Such provisions for each year shall be debited to the profit and loss account.
-The excess of provisions, if any, held under the heads general provisions and loss reserves may be written back without making adjustment against them.
+- 11. (1) Every non-banking financial company shall separately disclose in its balance sheet the provisions made as per paragraph 9 above without netting them from the income or against the value of assets. - (2) The provisions shall be distinctly indicated under separate heads of account as under:- - (i) provisions for bad and doubtful debts; and - (ii) provisions for depreciation in investments. - (3) Such provisions shall not be appropriated from the general provisions and loss reserves held, if any, by the non-banking financial company. - (4) Such provisions for each year shall be debited to the profit and loss account.
+The excess of provisions, if any, held under the heads general provisions and loss reserves may be written back without making adjustment against them. - (5) Every non-banking financial company shall disclose the following particulars in its Balance Sheet: - i.
+Capital to Risk Assets Ratio (CRAR); - ii.
+Exposure to real estate sector, both direct and indirect; and - iii.
+Maturity pattern of assets and liabilities.

-11Constitution of Audit Committee by non-banking financial companies